The Barack Obama & Prince Harry Bromance Is Alive & Well

 As noted by CNN, the conversation took place around the same time the high-profile men reached peak bromance levels while hanging out with Joe Biden at the Invictus Games in Toronto.

-The formal-ish chat will air on December 27 for a special on BBC Radio 4's Today.
-In addition to falling in love and planning a royal wedding, the 33-year-old prince is playing radio host for two segments on the popular British program, which attracts a weekly audience of 7 million, according to The Guardian.
+The formal-ish chat will air on 27th of December for a special on BBC Radio 4's Today programme.
+In addition to falling in love and planning a royal wedding, the 33-year-old prince is playing radio host for two segments on the popular show, which attracts a weekly audience of 7 million.

 Advertisement